ROSEN, NATIONAL INVESTOR COUNSEL, Encourages Iovance Biotherapeutics, Inc. Investors to Secure Counsel Before Important Deadline in Securities Class Action – IOVA

-WHY: Rosen Law Firm, a global investor rights law firm, announces that a shareholder filed a class action on behalf of purchasers of Iovance Biotherapeutics, Inc. (NASDAQ: IOVA) securities between May 9, 2024 and May 8, 2025, both dates inclusive (the “Class Period”).
+WHY: Rosen Law Firm, a global investor rights law firm, announces the filing of a class action lawsuit on behalf of purchasers of securities of Iovance Biotherapeutics, Inc. (NASDAQ: IOVA) between May 9, 2024 and May 8, 2025, both dates inclusive (the “Class Period”).
 A class action lawsuit has already been filed.
 If you wish to serve as lead plaintiff, you must move the Court no later than July 14, 2025.

 SO WHAT: If you purchased Iovance securities during the Class Period you may be entitled to compensation without payment of any out of pocket fees or costs through a contingency fee arrangement.